Merzasphor/MWSE/docs/source/types/tes3itemData.md

 ### `count`

 The total number of identical items represented by this data.
 Reserved for use by in-world references.
-It should always be 1 for items in inventories.
-Inventories utilize the stack count in tes3itemStack.
+It should always be `1` for items in inventories.
+Inventories utilize the stack count in [`tes3itemStack`](https://mwse.github.io/MWSE/types/tes3itemStack/) object.

 **Returns**: